Assistant Dean of StudentsEmployer Website: https://apply.interfolio.com/105262

 - Ability to build relationships with and support a student body that is broadly diverse with regard to race, ethnicity, socioeconomic status, gender, gender identity, nationality, sexual orientation, and religion

-To apply, please submit a cover letter, resume, diversity statement, and the contact information for three references on Interfolio by following this link: https://apply.interfolio.com/105262
+Please submit a cover letter, resume, diversity statement, and the contact information for three references to Interfolio at https://apply.interfolio.com/105262